 If you have a disability or medical condition we recommend you contact the Disability Advice and Support (DAS) team as early as possible.
-They will advise you of the support available, help put in place and make any necessary referrals to the Accommodation Office to ensure you get accommodation that is suitable for your needs.
+They will advise you of the support available and make any necessary referrals to the Accommodation Office to request accommodation that is suitable for your needs.

 - Being on a particular floor